Patrik Antonius

-Patrik Antonius (born 13 December 1980) is a Finnish professional poker player, former tennis player and coach, and model from Vantaa, Finland.
-He currently resides in Monte Carlo.
+Patrik Antonius (born 13 December 1980) is a Finnish professional poker player.
+He is also a former tennis player and coach, and model.
+He has resided in Monte Carlo since 2008.
 Antonius was mentored by poker pro Marcel Lüske as a member of Luske's "Circle of Outlaws" and later advised by Jennifer Harman.
+In 2024, Antonius was inducted into the Poker Hall of Fame.
+As of 2024, his total live tournament winnings exceed $29,300,000.